 Season the steaks with pepper and salt.
 Add the butter to a non-stick pan and place it over high heat until melted.
 Then add the steaks.

 Sear them quickly on all sides.
-Cook the steak the way you like it: rare, medium, well done.
-Remove the cooked steaks and transfer them to a clean plate.
-Cover with tinfoil and put them aside.
+Cook the steak the way you like it.
+Then transfer them to a clean plate.
+Cover with tinfoil and put aside.

 Add the minced shallot and mashed garlic to the same hot pan.
 Turn the heat down to medium.
 Stir for a minute.
 Then add the dried thyme and the bay leaves.
 Season with a pinch of pepper and salt.